-When the customer pays substantially before or after the goods or services are provided, the transaction may contain a significant financing component.
-A significant financing component can benefit the entity if the customer is financing the transaction by paying early, or this can benefit the customer if the entity finances the customer by delivering the good or service before payment occurs.
-Under either circumstance, the entity is required to reflect the effects of the financing component in the transaction price by considering the time value of money.
-This requirement ensures that entities recognize revenue at the amount that reflects the cash payment that the customer would have made at the time the goods or services were transferred (cash selling price).
+When the customer pays substantially before or substantially after the goods or services are provided, the transaction may contain a significant financing component.
+A significant financing component can benefit the selling entity if the customer finances the transaction by paying in advance.
+In contrast, the customer can benefit if the selling entity finances the customer by delivering the good or service before payment occurs.
+Under either circumstance, the selling entity is required to include the effect of the financing component in the transaction price by considering the time value of money.
+This requirement ensures that selling entities recognize revenue at an amount that reflects the cash payment the customer would have made at the time the goods or services were transferred (cash selling price).

 Selling entities determine the significance of a financing component at an individual contract level rather than a portfolio level.
 All relevant facts and circumstances should be considered in the assessment of whether a significant financing component exists, including the following factors (ASC 606-10-32-16):

 - The difference, if any, between the amount of promised consideration and the cash selling price of the promised goods or services.